unjs/c12/README.md

 #### `expandFileReferences`

-Enabled by default.
+Disabled by default.
 Environment variables ending with `_FILE` are resolved by reading the file at the specified path and assigning its trimmed content to the base key (without the `_FILE` suffix).
 This is useful for container secrets (e.g. Docker, Kubernetes) where sensitive values are mounted as files.
-Set to `false` to disable.
+Set to `true` to enable.

 ```ini
 # .env